jscastanos/labs2020/README.md

 # Hello Django

-A demo blog using Django Framework
+A demo blog app using Django Framework